 Passport & Visa Requirements

 Guests visiting Kenya must be in possession of a passport that is valid for at least six months from the date of travel and should have two blank pages available in their passport.
+Some nationalities may need to acquire a visa before they travel, while others will be able to obtain it on arrival.
+Please check with your local Kenyan embassy or consulate before you travel, as regulations may change.
 Visitors who intend travelling to Kenya’s neighbouring countries and back are advised to apply for multiple entry visas.

 What the Experts Say